 Dr. Marcus Schütz

-Dr. Schütz is Head of Corporate Strategy at Volkswagen Group China.
+Dr. Schütz is the former Head of Corporate Strategy at Volkswagen Group China.

 Before this posting by the Volkswagen AG he was granted a five year academic sabbatical during which he was Executive in Residence and Adjunct Professor at The University of Hong Kong, Faculty of Business and Economics and the Department of Geography and Visiting Scholar at the Hong Kong University of Science and Technology.